anthony-tresontani/methodic-python/plan.rst

 Sometimes, after a long day, you will feel like you can skip a test.
 My advice is never do that (that's an advice I do not apply once a week, and pay it expensily).
 Even the more obvious piece of code can fail, and especially after a long day.
 If you also like leave on time, fight yourself and apply.

+Ok, now we want the code.
+On the TDD original bible, Kent Beck give us three methods to write the next step:

+`Remove duplication`
+`Triangularisation`
+`obvious implementation`

 Fake the world
 --------------